dafny-lang/dafny/docs/_includes/Grammar.md

 A ``LocalIdentTypeOptional`` is used when declaring local variables.
 If a value is specified for the variable, the type may be omitted because it can be inferred from the initial value.
-The initial value value may also be omitted.
+An initial value is not required.

 ````grammar
 IdentTypeOptional = WildIdent [ ":" Type ]